tap349/tap349.github.io/_posts/2018-03-05-react-native-running-on-real-device.md

   ```

 - build and run application
-- hot reloading usually works (use live reload if it doesn't)
+- hot reloading works as a rule (use live reload if it doesn't)
 - shake real device to access Developer Menu